LeegenSteven/NetworkAgent-dev/environment/Readme.md

   -d     delete the network agent environment.
 ```

-The first step is to generate the various keys and deployment descriptors for each of the network agent components by running the following commands.
+The first step is to generate keys and deployment descriptors for each of the network agent components by running the following command.

 ```
 ./install.sh -c
 ```

-The run the following command to start the various GCP services, e.g. networks, GKE, network agent operators/tools and sample customer sites.
+Then run the command below to start the various GCP services, i.e. Customer VPCs & IT Apps, GKE Cluster, network agent operators/tools.

 ```
 ./install.sh -s